bor0/gidti/manuscript/chapter2.md

 1. {$$}\forall x, x = x{/$$} - We know that for any number {$$}x{/$$}, this number is equal to itself.
 Thus, {$$}\forall x, x = x{/$$}.
 1. {$$}\exists x, x > 0{/$$} - To prove this, we only need to find an {$$}x{/$$} such that it is greater than 0.
 One valid example is 1.
 Thus, {$$}\exists x, x > 0{/$$}.

-X> ### Exercise 13
+X> ### Exercise 15
 X>
 X> We've used the rules modus tollens and modus ponens without giving an actual proof for them.
-Try to prove by yourself that these two rules hold, either by constructing a truth table or a three-column proof:
+Try to prove by yourself that these two rules hold, both by constructing a truth table and a three-column proof:
 X>
 X> 1.
 Modus tollens: {$$}((p \to q) \land \lnot q) \to \lnot p{/$$}
 X> 1.
 Modus ponens: {$$}((p \to q) \land p) \to q{/$$}

+X> ### Exercise 16
+X>
+X> Prove each one of the proofs above using both truth tables and three-column proofs techniques.

+X> ### Exercise 17
+X>
+X> Try to come up with a few propositions for each goal/given form, combine them, and prove them by means of a formal proof.

 ### 2.3.5.
 Mathematical induction